Contraception is free in the UK including to under 16's and available at your GP and here at the SWISH Service.

 The Emergency Contraceptive Pill & The Copper Intrauterine Device (IUD)

-The sooner you take emergency contraception or have it fitted, the better it will work.
+The sooner you take emergency contraception or have an IUD fitted, the better it will work.

 There are two kinds of the emergency contraceptive pill; these are sometimes called the ‘morning after pill’.

 Levonogestrel (Levonelle) can be taken up to 72 hours (3 days) after unprotected sex.
-This pill is the one many pharmacies can provide free.
 Ulipristal Acetate (ellaOne) can be taken up to 120 hours (5 days) after unprotected sex.
 Both pills work by preventing or delaying ovulation.
+These pills can be provided free to under 25's in many of the Somerset pharmacies.
+Click here to see a list of those who do.

 You can choose to have a IUD fitted, the IUD is a small device that is fitted in your uterus by a specially trained doctor or nurse